Routes of Santiago de Compostela: Camino Francés and Routes of Northern Spain

 Exploring the Routes of Santiago de Compostela: Camino Francés and Routes of Northern Spain

-The Routes of Santiago de Compostela: Camino Francés and Routes of Northern Spain is a remarkable UNESCO World Heritage Site, situated in the beautiful country of Spain.
-Inscribed in 1993, this extensive network of pilgrimage routes stretches nearly 1,500 kilometers across northern Spain, serving as an extension of the original Route of Santiago de Compostela.
-The designation was further expanded and renamed in 2015 to reflect the inclusion of additional routes.
+The Routes of Santiago de Compostela: Camino Francés and Routes of Northern Spain is a remarkable UNESCO World Heritage Site located in Spain.
+Originally inscribed in 1993, this extensive network of historic pilgrimage routes stretches across northern Spain and forms part of the renowned Camino de Santiago, or Way of St. James.
+In 2015, the UNESCO designation was expanded and renamed to reflect the inclusion of additional northern pilgrimage routes and associated monuments.

 UNESCO Description of the World Heritage Site